Safecast/safecastapi/README.md

 Then:
     createuser safecast

-To create a local user.
+To create a local user... making sure to agree to making the user a superuser.

 # Ruby Version #